Section23 Films: Maiden Japan

 Maiden Japan is an anime licensing studio, created in 2010, that licenses subtitled and English dubbed series and collections with distribution handled by Section23.
 Maiden Japan is a sister label to Switchblade Pictures.
 Titles licensed include newer subtitled series as well as classic anime titles from the 1980s and 1990s (such as Patlabor, New Dominion Tank Police, and Royal Space Force: The Wings of Honnêamise).
 The first release for Maiden Japan was the erotic comedy Papillon Rose as a subtitled DVD collection in 2010.

 AEsir Holdings

 AEsir Holdings is an anime licensing studio.
 They hold the rights to several titles which formerly belonged to ADV Films before its shutdown.
-Released titles include Princess Tutu, Petite Princess Yucie, Parasite Dolls, Neon Genesis Evangelion, Saiyuki, and Lady Death: The Movie.
+Released titles include Princess Tutu, Petite Princess Yucie, Parasite Dolls, Neon Genesis Evangelion, Saiyuki, and Lady Death: The Motion Picture.

 Kraken Releasing

 Kraken Releasing is a licensing studio that specializes in licensing international films that are of the fantasy, science fiction, tokusatsu and horror variety.
 Kraken is a live-action sister label to Switchblade Pictures and Maiden Japan.
-So far its releases are Ebirah, Horror of the Deep, Godzilla vs. Hedorah, Godzilla vs. Gigan, and The Return of Godzilla.